anirudhlakkaraju/Autocomplete-with-CPP/README.md

 max_element
 make_tuple
 malloc

-#### Output (After typing in Entry Field using Operation 2)
 2
 ma
+#### Output
+1. max_element
+2. map
+3. malloc
+4. make_tuple
+5. make_pair

-Select "make_pair" using the index.
+Select "make_pair" using the index 5.

+#### Input
 2
 ma

+#### Output
+1. make_pair
+2. max_element
+3. map
+4. malloc
+5. make_tuple

 Notice that the previously selected suggestion is on top now.
-Select "make_tuple" using the index.
+Select "make_tuple" using the index 5.

+#### Input
 2
 ma

+#### Output
+1. make_tuple
+2. make_pair
+3. max_element
+4. map
+5. malloc

 Notice that "make_tuple" is ranked above "make_pair", even though the latter is lexicographically smaller.
 This is because if multiple words share the max frequency, the cache return the most recently used word.

 The cache can be checked anytime for frequency of usage (Operation 3).

+### Test Case 2
 #### INPUT
 1
 5